Convention of 1833: Reception

 Austin had expected the letter to reach his friend Músquiz, who could be trusted to determine when or if it was appropriate to publicly disclose its contents.
 The letter arrived while Músquiz was out of town and was read by an unsympathetic ayuntamiento member.
-At thar member's request, the ayuntamiento of San Antonio de Béxar forwarded the letter to state officials in Coahuila.
+At that member's request, the ayuntamiento of San Antonio de Béxar forwarded the letter to state officials in Coahuila.
 The new governor, Francisco Vidaurri y Villaseñor, ordered Austin's arrest.
 Austin was arrested in December on suspicion of treason.
 He was imprisoned in all of 1834 and remained in Mexico City on bond until July 1835.

 During Austin's imprisonment, the government addressed several more of the convention's proposals.
 At Santa Anna's urging, the Coahuila y Tejas legislature enacted several measures to placate the Texians.
 In early 1834, Texas gained an additional seat in the state legislature.
 An American immigrant was named state Attorney General, and for the first time, foreigners were granted explicit permission to participate in retail trade.
 Several American legal concepts, including trial by jury, were introduced to Texas, and English was authorized as a second language.
 Finally, the state created four new municipalities in Texas: Matagorda, San Augustine, Bastrop, and San Patricio.
 In a letter to a friend, Austin wrote, "Every evil complained of has been remedied.
 This fully compensates me for all I have suffered."